-Highway 3 passes through the tiny hamlet of Eagle and before the opening of Highway 401 in the 1960's, Highway 3 was the major road running east to west through Southern Ontario.
+The tiny hamlet of Eagle is on highway 3 and before the opening of Highway 401 in the 1960's, Highway 3 was the major road running east to west through Southern Ontario

 Today it is a road that goes through some main towns and also some tiny, sleepy villages and today carries just a fraction of the truck and car traffic that it once did.